 General Sciences and Laboratory Experiences

 A fully equipped state-of-the-art science lab is utilized by students from preschool through eighth grade.
-Our science program implements the Lab Learner curriculum, which is in accordance with the Diocesan Science Curriculum and Standards as suggested by the National Science Standards.
 This Science program presents opportunities for learning the scientific method and process skills through experiments and hands-on activities.
 Science concepts are enriched through cross-curricular links and appropriate books related to science topics.
 Interest in various science areas is enhanced through computer software.
 These computer programs allow for the implementation of critical thinking skills and the application of the scientific method.

 History, Geography, and Current Events